Garlic, Lemon, and Herb Grilled Chicken Breasts

 - black pepper

 Chicken breasts cooked on the grill are always on the summer menu at my house, so why is this particular grilled chicken such a go-to for me?
-It’s because it uses ingredients I almost always have on hand, plus the recipe makes 6 servings and this chicken makes great leftovers to go on top of a salad, in a lettuce wrap, or inside whole-wheat pita bread.
+It’s because it uses mostly pantry ingredients I always have on hand, plus the recipe makes 6 servings and this chicken makes great leftovers to go on top of a salad, in a lettuce wrap, or inside whole-wheat pita bread.

 My Tips for Making Juicy Grilled Chicken Breasts: